sathomas/jsDataV.is/src/text/chap07/04-sunburst.md

 If you’ve followed the first three examples in this chapter, you’re probably beginning to appreciate how <span class="smcp">D3</span>.js has a great deal more flexibility than traditional JavaScript libraries.
 Instead of creating visualizations for you, it provides many tools and utilities that you can use however you wish.
 We’ve used that flexibility to add unconventional error bars to a chart, to refine the behavior of a network graph, and to customize user interactions with a map.
 With <span class="smcp">D3</span>.js, however, we aren’t limited to minor adjustments to existing visualization types.
 Instead, we can use the library to create unique visualizations that are nothing like those in traditional libraries.

 In this example we’ll use the same data we used previously—tornado sightings in the <span class="smcp">US</span>.js from 2013.
 Rather than placing the sightings on a map, however, we’ll create an interactive, hierarchical visualization that lets users understand the number of sightings by region, by state, or even by counties within a state.
 Considering the subject matter, a circular hierarchy could be especially effective, so we’ll create a sunburst visualization with rotational animations.
-The code that follows is based on an [example (http://bl.ocks.org/mbostock/4348373)developed by Mike Bostock, the main <span class="smcp">D3</span>.js developer.
+The code that follows is based on an [example](http://bl.ocks.org/mbostock/4348373) developed by Mike Bostock, the main <span class="smcp">D3</span>.js developer.

 > Note: To be fair, it is possible to create sunburst visualizations using some charting libraries, generally by customizing a variation of the pie chart.
 Those libraries, however, are focused much more on off-the-shelf use.
 Creating custom visualizations is generally much easier with a library like <span class="smcp">D3</span>.js that is designed especially for customization.